SAIS-S2S-Technology/Roadmap/README.md

 **This repository contains:**
 * two versions of a short presentation outlining our activities
-* an additional about section
+* an additional, selfcontained about section
 * a readling list on technology and policy

 The presentation lays out who we are, what problems we aim to solve, what solutions we propose and how we want to partner with you.